Yandex Cloud

 • PRESTABLE: For testing purposes.
 The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
 In the prestable environment, you can test new versions for compatibility with your application.

-A cluster created in a folder can be accessed by all VMs connected to the same cloud network.
-For more information about networking, see the Virtual Private Cloud documentation.
+You can access a cluster created in a folder from any VM in the same cloud network.
+For more information about networking, see this Virtual Private Cloud guide.

 Alert